wx.DC¶

 This method shouldn’t be used with

-wx.PaintDCas accessing the DC while drawing can result in unexpected results, notably in wxGTK.
+wx.PaintDCas accessing the DC while drawing can result in unexpected results, notably in wxGTK.- Return type:

 Gets the current text background colour.